mblwhoi/drupal_faceted_search/README.txt

 executes tons of complex database queries, and very little performance optimizations have been done so far.

-Also, there will probably be some bugs regarding i18n.
-No testing has been done so far in this regard.

 Although this code uses some object-oriented programming, an effort was made not to push this too far in order to remain compatible with PHP 4.
 Note, however, that testing at this point has mostly been performed under PHP 5.